Jenn4K/Memory-Management-System-Simulator/README.md

 <b> Simulator </b>

 The application will simulate memory management system behavior based on a real memory memory path(reference trace).
-There are two files each file contains a plurality of lines displaying hexadecimal memory references followed by R or W  indicating that it is for writing or reading.
+There are two files, each file contains a plurality of lines displaying hexadecimal memory references followed by R or W  indicating that it is for writing or reading.